jayhjha/trivia-bot/README.md

 # trivia-bot
-If you want some fun trivia in Slack
+If you want some fun trivia on Slack